aydrian/fabric-stack-workshop/workshop/part-3.md

  INFO:     Application startup complete.
 ```

 A Webview tab will open and load the site.
-You can also grab the url from the Webview and open it in a new browser window or share it.
+You can also grab the URL from the Webview and open it in a new browser window or share it.

 Take some time to explore the application.
 You can sign up for a new account or use one of the provided mock users.
 Every user has the same password: `password1234`.
 Use the `craig` username to see the admin functionality.
 Other users include: